British Asians: Ethnoregion

 South Asian ethnic groups mostly originate from a few select places in South Asia, these are known as place of origins.
 East Asian ethnic groups are particularly represented by the Han Chinese in the United Kingdom.
 British Indians tend to originate mainly from the two Indian States, Punjab and Gujarat.
 Evidence from Bradford and Birmingham have shown, Pakistanis originate largely from the Mirpur District in Azad Kashmir.
 The second largest ethnic group of British Pakistanis are the Punjabi people, largely from Attock District of Punjab followed by Pashtuns and other ethnic groups from the districts of Nowshera, Peshawar and Ghazi in province of Khyber Pakhtunkhwa.
 In the London Borough of Waltham Forest there are substantial numbers of Pakistani people originating from Jhelum, Punjab.
 Studies have shown 95 per cent of British Bangladeshis originate from the Sylhet Division, located in the Northeastern part of Bangladesh.
 British Chinese people originate primarily from former British colonies, such as Hong Kong, but also from areas of Southeast Asia, where they were already diasporic populations.

 There have been three waves of migration of Hindus in the United Kingdom.
 The first wave was before India's independence in 1947.
 In the early 1950s the Conservative Health Minister, Enoch Powell recruited a large number of doctors from the Indian subcontinent.
 The second wave occurred in the 1970s mainly from East Africa.
 The later communities included those from Guyana, Trinidad and Tobago, Mauritius and Fiji.
 The last wave of migration began in the 1990s and included Tamil refugees from Sri Lanka and professionals including doctors and software engineers from India.

 Language

 Chinese Britons speak the Mandarin, Cantonese, Min, and Hakka languages.
 The language spoken by Indians are Punjabi, Gujarati, Kutchi, Hindustani (Hindi–Urdu), Bengali, Tamil, Telugu and Malayalam.
 People from Pakistan speak Urdu, Punjabi, Mirpuri, Hindko (dialects of Punjabi), Sindhi, Kashmiri, Pashto and Saraiki.
 Gujaratis who emigrated from India and East Africa speak Gujarati, Hindi, and Kutchi (a dialect of Sindhi), while a sizeable number of Gujarati Muslims speak Urdu for religious and cultural reasons.
-Bangladeshis speak Sylheti and Bengali.
+Bangladeshis mainly speak Sylheti Bengali and other dialects of Bengali.
 People from Sri Lanka speak Tamil and Sinhala.
-Those who speak dialects mainly refer their language to the main language, for example Sylheti speakers say they speak Bengali or Mirpuri speakers say they speak Punjabi.
-The reason for this is because they do not expect outsiders to be well informed about dialects.
+Speakers of different dialects mainly refer to their dialects as the main language, for example Sylheti Bengali speakers refer to the Sylheti dialect as just "Bengali" and Mirpuri speakers sometimes say they speak Punjabi.
+The reason for this is that for any given ethnic community, their region-specific dialect is the normative form of the language used.